Pelvic Floor + Core, The Truth Behind Back Pain, Posture Issues, Pain, Incontinence and MORE

 Let me tell you about my journey with Pelvic Floor Physio.
 I stumbled across it after the birth of my first daughter and it really blew my mind just how helpful/important/impactful/necessary this therapy was and how NO ONE TALKED ABOUT IT.

 It was all the way back in 2009, I had just turned 27 and given birth to my first daughter Abigail.
-My pregnancy had been fairly good (minus a little more nausea than anyone needs to experience) but my delivery was fairly hard.
+My pregnancy had been fairly easy (minus a little more nausea than anyone needs to experience) but my delivery was fairly hard.
 She was due June 4.
 On June 23 I finally agreed to an induction.
 I remember it like it was yesterday.
 I went in at lunchtime on a Tuesday to get things going.
-Once they began the induction fairly easy contractions started soon after that.
+Once they began the induction contractions started soon after that.
 I was contracting enough that I couldn’t sleep and I was losing everything I ate and drank, but not enough to go to the hospital.

 The next day I went back in and we continued to progress the induction and that’s when things really got going.
 That evening (Wed) with contractions under 3 min apart we drove off to the hospital.
 Once we arrived they checked me before admitting me.
 The lovely person who checked me was kind enough to tell me that I wasn’t in labour (I was still not dilated at all) which made me pretty upset since I was in so much pain and had been having contractions for around 30 hours.
 I threw up in the bushes outside of the hospital and we headed home.
 I laboured all through the night and by morning there was a bunch of blood and we rushed back to the hospital.
 I laboured all day.
 She finally emerged just before 10pm that night after 58 hours of contractions and some pretty significant tearing requiring quite a few stitches.
 Of course, she was perfect, I was in love and it was all worth it to bring her into the world.